Home

 Q. Do you offer an installation service or recommend installers?

 We suggest you look locally.
-If possible choose a company by recommendation.
+If possible choose a company or individual by recommendation.
 Obtain competitive quotes for the work you want done.
-Try to see previous works they have carried out.
+If you are considering somebody, try to see previous works carried out to check for quality.
 Don't be guided too much by price - it's quality of workmanship, reliability and service that are important.

 It is advisable to ensure that your installer is fully competent and insured to perform the task.
 If an installer objects to you asking questions, look elsewhere.